trevor-the-developer/TheMarketplace/README.md

 ## Overview

-TheMarketplace is a .NET 8 web API backend for a community-based buy/sell/trade platform designed for Triad employees.
+TheMarketplace is a .NET 8 web API backend for a community-based buy/sell/trade platform.
 The system provides a structured approach to marketplace operations using a hierarchical model: **Listings** contain **Cards**, which contain **Products** with detailed information.

 ## Current Architecture